 One of the perks of being a Lake District wedding photographer is that I get to travel this beautiful part of the country.
 The Lake District is my favourite national park, situated in Cumbria full of scenic views.
 My family and I have holidays every year in the Lake District and it is also where my wife and I got married ourselves in 2011.
 Standing at the shore watching the waves ripple on the water’s surface, then throwing a stone into its depths is one of my son and I’s favourite things.
 So it has a very special place in our hearts.
 We love the ruggedness of the terrain, the incredible perfect views and the overall feeling of being in the wild it gives you.
 My wife and I got married ourselves, having our ceremony by Ullswater over looking the views.
 I have to pinch myself that I’m a professional and I get to photograph weddings in this stunning region.

-28 Lake District Wedding Photos from an Award Winning Photographer
+28 Lake District Photos from an Award Winning Wedding Photographer

-Below is a short gallery of photos from weddings I have photographed in the Lake District over the past few years.
+Below is a short gallery from weddings I have photographed in the Lake District over the past few years.
 These Cumbria wedding photographs are some of my favourite I have ever captured.
 Please take a look though and if you are getting married in the area then please get in touch.

 My style of wedding photography is very natural.
 No awkward posing, I just leave you to enjoy your day and let me capture everything for you.